-This document is for U-M information technology staff members.
+This document is intended for U-M IT staff.
 It (1) Provides brief background information about federated identity management, InCommon, Shibboleth and attributes; (2) Describes the procedure for requesting that U-M release attributes to a Shibboleth Service Provider (SP) to permit access to U-M users; (3) Provides detailed information about the attributes available to SPs; and (4) Details the general procedure for reviewing and approving attribute release.

 Many individuals need access to resources based in different university units.
 Federated identity management grants access to multiple websites with the same login information.

 With federated identity management, institutions join together in a group—a federation—and agree to trust each other's identity credentials.
-This can be analogized with bank ATM access- many banks allow ATM access even if the ATM belongs to a different bank.
+This is similar to the way bank ATM access works—many banks allow ATM access even if the ATM belongs to a different bank.